 RCS messaging product management director at OpenMarket, says T-Mobile US and Vodafone are prominent supporters.
 Others indicate that Orange has significant influence behind the scenes.

-Android is the dominant mobile operating system in much of the world, with a market share of around 82-87%, according to IDC, and Apple's iOS picks up almost everything else - with Microsoft's Windows Phone lost in the noise. under 1%.
+Android is the dominant mobile operating system in much of the world, with a market share hovering around 82-871 tps, according to IDC, and Apple’s iOS takes up almost all the rest – with Microsoft’s Windows Phone lost in the noise at under 11 tps.

-It's different in the US, where iOS has a share of around 55%, according to Statcounter.
-In Canada and the UK, Android and iOS are more or less the same.
-But they are unusual, even in developed countries: in France and Germany iOS has a share of around 32%.
+It's different in the United States, where iOS has a share of about 55%, according to Statcounter.
+In Canada and the United Kingdom, Android and iOS are roughly equal.
+But they're unusual, even in developed countries: in France and Germany, iOS has a share of about 32%.

-This gives Google, as Android's patron, the opportunity to put a native messaging feature on its operating system, with the further hope that this will allow the company to gain market share from other messaging companies.
-If it succeeds with the support of mobile operators and the GSMA, it would give Google an edge that Facebook and others don't have.
+This gives Google, as Android's patron, the opportunity to bring a native messaging feature to its operating system, with the added hope that this will allow the company to gain market share from other messaging companies.
+If it can achieve this with the support of mobile carriers and the GSMA, it would give Google an advantage that Facebook and others lack.

 Phone on support with WhatApp graphics